A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Conclusion

 \subsection{Open Questions in Short-Term}

 While these open questions remain unexplored, we can still refer to a variety of established techniques, methods, and methodological frameworks for guidance.
 These encompass the following subjects:

 {\bf Game-Theoretic Multi-Agent Constraint Inference.} In the process of inferring constraints from a multi-agent environment, prior methodologies~\citep{Liu2022DICRL} typically assume a cooperative scenario where each agent adheres to unique individual constraints.
 Furthermore, the behavior satisfying one agent's constraints is presumed not to conflict with the actions of others.
-However, in real-world applications, such as autonomous driving in open traffic, drivers often engage in competitive interactions, particularly under conditions of heavy traffic.
+However, in real-world applications, such as autonomous driving in open traffic, drivers often engage in competitive interactions, particularly under conditions of heavy traffic \citep{Ding2023Safety-Criticalsurvey}.
 The movement of one vehicle can significantly affect the likelihood of other vehicles reaching their distance constraints.
-In such circumstances, the task of constructing a game-theoretical model to capture the competitive behavior of agents and determining the potential equilibrium among the policies (i.e., strategies) of different agents is a substantial challenge.
+In such circumstances, the task of constructing a game-theoretical model to capture the competitive behavior of agents and determining the potential equilibrium among the policies (i.e., strategies) of different agents is an important direction of future work. { A potential solution involves extending existing RL solvers from general-sum games~\citep{Bai20202p0s,Song2022SE} to ICRL scenarios.
+However, these methods primarily focus on the forward control problem.
+Incorporating them into inverse constraint inference remains a substantial challenge.}